m-tymchyk/kuna-api-php/readme.md

 ### WARNING!
-Is not stable version!
+This is not a stable version!

 PHP 5.6+ is required.

-If you want not use Composer or use less of PHP 5.6 version, you can use [Simple API PHP Library](/simple)
+If you do not want to use Composer or use version less than PHP 5.6 , you can use [Simple API PHP Library](/simple)

 ## 1. Install